mflaxman/blind-xpub/README.md

 This means that only 1 more seed phrase (along with the output descriptors) is needed to spend funds.
 * It might also be possible to know that this entity engages in similiar transactions each Friday at ~4pm local time.

-_Potential outcome: show up at this person's house or place of business with a $5 wrench._
+_Potential outcome: show up at this person's house or place of business with a $5 wrench and 1 (stolen) seed phrase._

 Even if the direct outcome of this privacy leak isn't used to rob someone, this information can be used in other nefarious ways:
 * A government could subpoena a bank to look inside a safe deposit box to find a BIP39 seed phrase (say on a metal plate).
 * A collaborative custodian (e.g. a lawyer, accountant, heir, close friend, "uncle Jim" bitcoiner, collaborative custody service, etc) could learn about your HODL and could share that information (either by business decision or government mandate).
-* An interested heir could peak at their future inheritance.
+* An eager heir could peak at their future inheritance.

 ### Solution